Foxboro Jaycees summer concert series starts Thursday

-One of the few area towns holding its annual summer concert series kicks off the shows Thursday on the town's common.
+FOXBORO — One of the few area towns holding its annual summer concert series kicks off the shows Thursday on the town common.

 The Foxboro Jaycees summer concert series starts at 7 p.m. with a Rhode Island area acoustic rock duo, Space Captain, that perform covers of classic rock tunes, including The Rolling Stones, The Beatles, Led Zeppelin, The Black Crowes, Pink Floyd, and The Cult.